telerik/ajax-docs/controls/grid/functionality/grouping/group-by-expressions/declarative-definition.md

 * **FormatString** specifies a format string for formatting field values when they appear in the group header.
 This property is only used for fields in the **SelectFields** collection.
 Meaningful for items from the **SelectFields**collection only.

-* **SortOrder** specifies howgroup values are sorted.
+* **SortOrder** specifies how group values are sorted.
 Its value can be "Ascending" or "Descending".
 This property is only used for fields in the **GroupByFields** collection.
 Meaningful for items from the **GroupByFields**collection only.

 >caution The default value of the **SortOrder** property is "Ascending".
 Setting it to "None" will not affect the order in which the group items are displayed.
 >